 Decision Reading Guide

 People usually come to the I Ching when a decision has too many voices in it: desire, fear, duty, timing, someone else’s pressure, and the small fact nobody wants to name.
-A useful reading does not remove the decision from your hands.
-It makes the shape of the decision harder to avoid.
+The reading should not remove the decision from your hands.
+It should make the shape of the decision harder to avoid.

 When a decision is too crowded

 A crowded decision often sounds simple on the surface: stay or leave, sign or wait, speak or keep silent.
 Underneath, several matters are tangled together.
 Before casting, name the actual choice in front of you and the thing that makes it difficult.
-That gives the hexagram a real place to land.
+That gives the hexagram a real case to answer.

 Ask for the hidden shape

-Instead of asking “What should I do?”, try “What is the condition of this decision now?” or “What must be seen before I choose?”
+A bare “What should I do?” often needs a sharper shape.
+Try “What is the condition of this decision now?” or “What must be seen before I choose?”
 These questions invite the hexagram to show structure: where the pressure gathers, who has authority, what is premature, and what has already gone too far.

 The main hexagram is the weather